wp-plugins/instagram-feed/README.txt

 = Can I view the full-size photos directly on my website?  =

-This is a feature of the [Pro version](http://smashballoon.com/instagram-feed/demo/ 'Instagram Feed Pro') of the plugin, which allows you to view the photos in a pop-up lightbox, display captions, display photos by hashtag + more!
+This is a feature of the [Pro version](http://smashballoon.com/instagram-feed/demo/ 'Instagram Feed Pro') of the plugin, which allows you to view the photos in a pop-up lightbox, support videos, display captions, display photos by hashtag + more!

 = How do I embed my Instagram Feed directly into a WordPress page template? =